 Maeve Higgins is a writer and comedian.
 Originally from Cobh, she now lives in New York City with an unknown number of feisty cockroaches.
 Together, they're all trying to make it in show-biz!
 A star in Ireland with two TV shows and two books of essays, We Have A Good Time, Don't We? and Off You Go, under her little belt, Maeve is making her mark on the American comedy scene, winning hearts and laughs with appearances on stage and TV, including Comedy Central's Inside Amy Schumer and National Geographic Channel's Startalk.
 Maeve says 'yikes!' a lot and always means it.

 Christine Horgan lives in Kinsale, Co Cork with her husband Pat.

 Emily Hourican is a journalist and author.
 She has written features for the Sunday Independent for ten years, as well as Image magazine, Conde Nast Traveler and Woman and Home.
 She was also editor of The Dubliner Magazine.
 Emily's first book, non-fiction, How To (Really) Be A Mother was published in 2013; a funny, honest and thoughtful account of how she learned to stop faking it as a mother, and become her own version of the real thing.
-She lives in Dublin with her family.She is the author of Irish bestseller The Privileged.
+She lives in Dublin with her family.She is the author of The Privileged and White Villa.